leandromoreira/ffmpeg-libav-tutorial/README.md

 > A complete, cross-platform solution to record, convert and stream audio and video.

-To work with multimedia we can use the AMAZING tool/library called [FFmpeg](https://www.ffmpeg.org/), chances are you know / use directly or indirectly (do you use [Chrome?](https://www.chromium.org/developers/design-documents/video)) this great solution.
+To work with multimedia we can use the AMAZING tool/library called [FFmpeg](https://www.ffmpeg.org/), chances are you know / use directly or indirectly it. (do you use [Chrome?](https://www.chromium.org/developers/design-documents/video)).

-It has a command line program called `ffmpeg`, it's a very simple yet powerful program.
+It has a command line program called `ffmpeg`, it's a very simple yet powerful binary.
 For instance, you can convert from `mp4` to the container `avi` just by typing the follow command.

 ```bash
 $ ffmpeg -i input.mp4 output.avi
 ```

+We just made a **remuxing** which is converting from one container to another one, technically here FFmpeg could be also be doing a transcoding but we'll talk about that later.

 ## FFmpeg command line tool 101

-FFmpeg does have [documentation](https://www.ffmpeg.org/ffmpeg.html) that explains greatly how it works.
-To make things short the FFmpeg command line program expects the following argument format to perform actions `ffmpeg {1} {2} -i {3} {4} {5}`, where:
+FFmpeg does have a [documentation](https://www.ffmpeg.org/ffmpeg.html) that explains greatly how it works.
+To make things short the FFmpeg command line program expects the following argument format to perform its actions `ffmpeg {1} {2} -i {3} {4} {5}`, where:

 1. global options
 2. input file options